This post is also available in: Svenska

 The reason why influenza vaccines are recommended to pregnant women, is that pregnant women are at increased risk of severe flu disease compared to non-pregnant women.
-This is particularly high for certain types of viruses, such as swine flu (A/H1H1).
-This type of influenza spreads every year.
+This is particularly high for certain types of viruses, such as swine flu (A/H1H1) which spreads every year.

 Pregnant women are more likely to be hospitalized and treated in intensive care for influenza compared to their non-pregnant peers.

 Influenza vaccine is safe for the fetus.
 There is no increased risk of miscarriage, premature birth, low birth weight fetal death or birth defects.
 Some studies suggest a reduced risk of both late miscarriage, fetal death and premature birth in vaccinated compared to unvaccinated pregnancies.

 On the other hand, influenza (especially severe influenza that requires hospitalization) in pregnant women may actually be harmful to the development of the fetus.
 If pregnant women are protected from influenza, the fetus is also protected.
 However, there may be other attributing factors that influence the development of the fetus that coincide with a pregnant woman’s decision to vaccinate.
 Maybe the coincidence is that vaccinated pregnant women smoke less?
 In that case, it may be that vaccinated pregnant women tend to have slightly healthier pregnancies.

 Why do you only give flu vaccines after week 16?